Happy dog smiling

 The Science Behind Mammalian Belly Buttons

-Why Knowing About Your Dog’s Belly Button Matters
+Why Does Knowing About Your Dog’s Belly Button Matter?

-Although rare, dogs can develop umbilical hernias, a condition where a portion of their intestines or fatty tissue protrudes through an opening in the abdominal muscles.
-This usually happens near the belly button.
-Being aware of what’s normal for your dog’s belly can help you spot any unusual lumps or swellings.
+Some dogs may develop umbilical hernias, where tissue or fat protrudes through an opening in the abdominal wall near the belly button.
+Being familiar with what your dog’s abdomen normally looks and feels like can help you recognize unusual lumps or swelling.

 How Plant City Animal Hospital Can Help